Anthony Ashley Cooper, 1st Earl of Shaftesbury: The Exclusion Bill Parliament, 1679–1680

-On 26 June 1680, Shaftesbury led a group of fifteen peers and commoners who presented an indictment to the Middlesex grand jury in Westminster Hall, charging the Duke of York with being a popish recusant in violation of the penal laws.
+On 26 June 1680, Ashley-Cooper led a group of fifteen peers and commoners who presented an indictment to the Middlesex grand jury in Westminster Hall, charging the Duke of York with being a popish recusant in violation of the penal laws.
 Before the grand jury could act, they were dismissed for interfering in matters of state.
-The next week, Shaftesbury again tried to indict the Duke of York, but again the grand jury was dismissed before it could take any action.
+The next week, Ashley-Cooper again tried to indict the Duke of York, but again the grand jury was dismissed before it could take any action.

-The parliament finally met on 21 October 1680, and on 23 October, Shaftesbury called for a committee to be set up to investigate the Popish Plot.
-When the Exclusion Bill again came before the House of Lords, Shaftesbury gave an impassioned pro-Exclusion speech on 15 November.
+The parliament finally met on 21 October 1680, and on 23 October, Ashley-Cooper called for a committee to be set up to investigate the Popish Plot.
+When the Exclusion Bill again came before the House of Lords, Ashley-Cooper gave an impassioned pro-Exclusion speech on 15 November.
 The Lords, however, rejected the Exclusion Bill by a vote of 63–30.
-The Lords now explored alternative ways of limiting the powers of a Catholic successor, but Shaftesbury argued that the only viable alternative to exclusion was calling on the king to remarry.
-On 23 December 1680, Shaftesbury gave another fiery pro-Exclusion speech in the Lords, in the course of which he attacked the Duke of York, expressed mistrust of Charles II, and urged the parliament to not approve any taxes until "the King shall satisfie the People, that what we give is not to make us Slaves and Papists".
+The Lords now explored alternative ways of limiting the powers of a Catholic successor, but Ashley-Cooper argued that the only viable alternative to exclusion was calling on the king to remarry.
+On 23 December 1680, Ashley-Cooper gave another fiery pro-Exclusion speech in the Lords, in the course of which he attacked the Duke of York, expressed mistrust of Charles II, and urged the parliament to not approve any taxes until "the King shall satisfie the People, that what we give is not to make us Slaves and Papists".
 With parliament pursuing the Irish investigation vigorously, and threatening to impeach some of Charles II's judges, Charles prorogued parliament on 10 January 1681, and then dissolved it on 18 January, calling for fresh elections for a new parliament, to meet at Oxford on 21 March 1681.
-On 25 January 1681, Shaftesbury, Essex, and Salisbury presented the king with a petition signed by sixteen peers asking that parliament should be held at Westminster Hall rather than Oxford, but the king remained committed to Oxford.
+On 25 January 1681, Ashley-Cooper, Essex, and Salisbury presented the king with a petition signed by sixteen peers asking that parliament should be held at Westminster Hall rather than Oxford, but the king remained committed to Oxford.

 The Oxford Parliament, 1681

-In February 1681, Shaftesbury and his supporters brought another indictment against York, this time at the Old Bailey, with the grand jury this time finding the bill true, although York's counsel was able to pursue procedural delays until the prosecution lapsed.
+In February 1681, Ashley-Cooper and his supporters brought another indictment against York, this time at the Old Bailey, with the grand jury this time finding the bill true, although York's counsel was able to pursue procedural delays until the prosecution lapsed.

 At the Oxford Parliament, Charles insisted he would listen to any reasonable expedient short of changing the line of succession that would assuage the nation's concerns about a Catholic successor.
-On 24 March 1681, Shaftesbury announced in the House of Lords that he had received an anonymous letter suggesting that the king's condition could be met if he were to declare the Duke of Monmouth legitimate.
+On 24 March 1681, Ashley-Cooper announced in the House of Lords that he had received an anonymous letter suggesting that the king's condition could be met if he were to declare the Duke of Monmouth legitimate.
 Charles was furious.
 On 26 March 1681, an Exclusion Bill was introduced in the Oxford Parliament and Charles dissolved parliament.
-The only issue the Oxford Parliament had resolved had been the case of Edward Fitzharris, who was to be left to the common law, although Shaftesbury and 19 other peers signed a formal protest of this result.
+The only issue the Oxford Parliament had resolved had been the case of Edward Fitzharris, who was to be left to the common law, although Ashley-Cooper and 19 other peers signed a formal protest of this result.